What Is Demographics In Marketing

 What is the Meaning of Demographics in Marketing?

-Demographic information gathered about the aforementioned target audience provides useful insights for marketing and business strategies.
-It allows manufacturers to tailor products for specific consumer needs like age, sex, income level and location, and the information is readily available to them either by social media means or forms or surveys.
+Demographic data about target audiences provides invaluable insight for marketing and business strategies.
+Manufacturers can tailor products specifically to consumers based on age, sex, income level and location needs; with information readily available via social media means or forms or surveys.

-Depending on the scale of the business or operations, the focus of demographics and strategies will vary.
+Based on the size and scope of a business or operation, demographics and strategies will take different shapes.
 Here are some of those variations:

 - Social Demographics.
 These can be gathered from government surveys, economic data or third-party sources like browser cookies and online apps and platforms.
 These characteristics may include age, sex, education, migration background and ethnicity, religion, qualification, marital status and family size.